** THIS IS AN ADVANCE (pseudo-en-primeur) OFFERING OF THE SOON-TO-BE-RELEASED 2018 VINTAGE. **

 Grapes were hand-picked, sorted on the plot, in small crates.
 The vatting period lasted around 4 weeks with gentle extractions.
 Aged in French oak barrels (20% new).

-See the link below for more details of the wine and winemaking from Jaboulet themselves.
+See also the blue link below for the excellent fiche technique/technical note from the winemakers themselves.

-Paul Jaboulet Aine Crozes Hermitage Domaine De Thalabert 2018 - fiche technique
+Paul Jaboulet Aine Crozes Hermitage La Chapelle 2018 - fiche technique

 For tasting notes, we refer you to the reviews above.